 What are the alternatives?

 The proper way to tackle this issue is to make your content available over IPv4 and IPv6.
 IPv4 clients won’t notice it and IPv6 clients will use native IPv6 connectivity bypassing NAT64.
-You might find useful overview of what needs to be done in my Enterprise IPv6 – the first steps webinar (register here or buy a recording).
+You might find useful overview of what needs to be done in my Enterprise IPv6 – the first steps webinar.